History of propaganda: Second World War

 World War II saw continued use of propaganda as a weapon of war, building on the experience of WW1, both by Hitler's propagandist Joseph Goebbels and the British Political Warfare Executive, as well as the United States Office of War Information (OWI).

 Propaganda was an important instrument for Nazi party in acquiring and maintaining power, legitimizing their own authority, demoralizing enemies and spreading Nazi ideology.
 Before Germany's halt in early 1943, German propaganda actively hid the truth about war crimes and atrocities made in the German-occupied Europe. the Reich Ministry of Public Enlightenment and Propaganda (RMVP) used propaganda to emphasize the humanity that had been shown to the people by the German forces.

+Japanese propaganda during World War II presented the war as a defensive against the influence and the hostility of the West.
+It conveyed the Japanese as victims who would have to fight for their independence and freedom.
+Japanese propaganda commonly operated to demoralise Allied troops and often employed racial themes to degrade Western culture's oppression of Japan.
+Common Japanese propaganda depicted Roosevelt and the American people as "sexually depraved" and demons.

 Within the US, the British Security Coordination activities worked to counter pro-German sentiment, and isolationist opinion.
 Because of public distrust following the revelation of false atrocity stories during WW1 and the heavy association of propaganda with the Soviet Union and Nazi Germany, the U.S. government referred to its own propaganda effort as a "strategy of truth", this time using as its main method newsreels and an information format.
 Enlisting the cooperation of the news media, industry, and Hollywood, the OWI portrayed the war as a contest against democracy and dictatorship, good and evil.
 While the OWI focused on the home front, the Allies, and neutral countries, the military and the Office of Strategic Services (OSS) engaged in psychological warfare by directing propaganda against the Axis powers.